rronan/ChessTransformer/README.md

 from alphaminus.bot import AlphaMinusTwo
 ```

-Edit `config.yml` to select the engine (see lichess-bot documentation) and run the engine:
+Edit `config.yml` to select the engine (see lichess-bot documentation) and run:
 ```
 ALPHAMINUSTWO_CHKP=<path/to/checkpoint> python lichess-bot.py
 ```